Francesco Caputo: International career

 Caputo was called up to the senior Italy squad for the UEFA Nations League matches against Bosnia and Herzegovina and Netherlands in September 2020.
 Caputo made his debut for the national team on 7 October 2020 in a 6–0 home friendly win against Moldova, scoring the match's second goal.
 In so doing, he became the oldest player in history to score his debut goal for Italy at 33 years and 62 days.
 This was surpassed by Giacomo Bonaventura, who tallied his inaugural goal at 34 years, one month and 22 days on 14 October 2023 in a Euro 2024 qualifier against Malta.

 Style of play

-A technically gifted forward, with an eye for goal, Caputo mainly plays as a striker, although he is capable of playing anywhere along the front line.
-He is mainly known in the media for his pace, work rate, movement off the ball, and his powerful and accurate striking ability.
+Caputo has been described as a technically gifted forward, with an eye for goal; he mainly plays as a striker, although he is capable of playing anywhere along the front line.
+Caputo is mainly known in the media for his pace, work rate, movement off the ball, and his powerful and accurate striking ability.